FREE Coin (FREE) Price Reaches $0.0000 on Exchanges

 According to CryptoCompare, “The FREE coin is the ideal coin for starters in Crypto: low introduction price so high growth potential, friendly community to support you and a wide range of Exchanges and Wallets.
 For every starter, the FREE is the ideal coin to learn all aspects of crypto trading, with very low financial risk and with a real potential to profit from the price increase of the FREE coin.
 But also for the experienced crypto user, the FREE coin offers a nice diversification of your current crypto wallet… Our 3 main objectives : 1) Pave the way for the GLOBAL MASS USAGE of cryptocurrency.
 Our mission is to make cryptocurrency accessible to every interested person on earth.
 The FREE coin is the only cryptocurrency with the correct level of supply to support worldwide usage of crypto.
 2) Make cryptocurrency INCLUSIVE: allow access to cryptocurrency profits also to people with less financial means.
 Therefore we do the initial distribution at a low price.
 3) FREEcoin-ize the unbanked: Low-income areas are currently without classic banking services.
 Such classic banking services can not be implemented in a profitable way in those areas.
 The FREE will allow for P2P, P2B, and B2B payment transactions at the lowest cost in those areas.
 The FREE coin is a utility coin to support the digital transformation of the global money market: from Fiat to crypto.
 After the initial distribution (2018-2024) the FREE coin will become a semi-stable crypto coin.
 This stability will be realized by trading 80 % of the daily volume against other stable coins (USDT, TUSD, EUR, USD, …).
 The remaining 20 % of the daily volume will be traded against BTC and ETH. “

-It is usually not presently possible to buy alternative cryptocurrencies such as FREE Coin directly using U.S. dollars.
-Investors seeking to trade FREE Coin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy FREE Coin using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as FREE Coin directly using US dollars.
+Investors seeking to trade FREE Coin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase FREE Coin using one of the exchanges listed above.

 Receive News & Updates for FREE Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FREE Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.